The Moon Illusion,

 This illustrates why experimental psychology can be every bit as difficult as physics.
 As McCready says (August 1999): "Clearly, no theory has been fully accepted by the experts yet."

-In this document I have not attempted to give a complete history of ideas about the moon illusion, nor have I tried to indicate in every case who first proposed a hypothesis or who did the experimental studies, or when, for I had no intention to write a definitive history of the subject.
+In this document I have not attempted to give a complete history of ideas about the moon illusion, nor have I tried to indicate in every case who first proposed a hypothesis or who did the experimental studies, or when.
+I had no intention to write a definitive history of the subject.
 Besides, it's often impossible to know who first had a particular idea, as distinct from who was first to publish it.
 Bart Borghuis' web document may be consulted for such details, and the anthology by Hershenson contains detailed review and bibliography of the literature of the subject.

 Listing these web sites here does not constitute endorsement of the validity of all of their content.
 Many websites present only one or a few "explanations", without mentioning others.
 Some are a bit "crankish" in promoting a pet theory.
 From my perspective as a physicist, much of this seems like overkill in framing grand theories based on studies where there are too many counfounding variables, few data points, small sample size of subjects and often poor or ambiguous data.